truongmanhsang/popcorn-api/manual/tutorial.md

 ### YTS

-**NOTE:** This provider will most likely be moved to use a YTS API wrapper module.
+**NOTE:** This provider will most likely be changed to use a YTS API wrapper module.
 No API wrappers exists for YTS which are using promises, so one needs to be made.

 ## Helpers